< Go to Bike Trainers

-The Kickr Snap earning it the highest overall score of any tire drive trainer we tested.
+The Kickr Snap earned the highest overall score of any tire drive trainer we tested.
 This smart trainer uses your rear tire to turn a highly evolved controllable electromagnetic resistance unit.
 Tire drive trainers have advantages and disadvantages when compared to the more expensive direct drive trainers like the CycleOps Hammer.
-The primary advantage of a tire drive trainer is a more affordable price point, and the Snap was a favorite among our testers and is the clear winner of our Top Pick Award for Tire Drive Smart Trainers.
-If the price of a direct drive model is a non-starter, and you want an advanced reliable smart trainer then look no further than the Kicker Snap.
+The primary advantage of a tire drive trainer is a more affordable price, and the Snap was a favorite among our testers.
+It is the clear winner of our Top Pick Award for Tire Drive Smart Trainers.
+If the price of a direct drive model is a non-starter, and you want an advanced reliable smart trainer, then look no further than the Kicker Snap.

 RELATED REVIEW: The Best Bike Trainers of 2017